peterkuma/ml-clouds-2021/README.md

 datasets already contained in this repository, the files need to be downloaded from the sources as described above.
 NorESM is optional.
 If NorESM data is not available, it should removed from the `input/models_*` files.
-Space requirements for the input directory are up to 4 TB.
+Space requirements for the input directory are about 5 TB.
 Below is description of the structure of the input directory:

 ```
 ceres: CERES SYN1deg daily mean NetCDF files.
 noresm:
   historical
-    day
+    day: Daily mean files.
       <variable>: Daily mean NorESM NetCDF files in the historical experiment for variables FLNT, FLNTC, FLUT, FLUTC, FSNTOA, FSNTOAC, SOLIN.
+	  2.5deg: The same as above, but resampled to 2.5°.
   abrupt-4xCO2
-    day
+    day: Daily mean files.
       <variable>: Daily mean NorESM NetCDF files in the abrupt-4xCO2 experiment for variabes FLNT, FLNTC, FLUT, FLUTC, FSNTOA, FSNTOAC, SOLIN.
+	  2.5deg: The same as above, but resampled to 2.5°.
+  abrupt-4xCO2
 cmip5
   abrupt-4xCO2
     day: Daily mean CMIP5 files in the abrupt-4xCO2 experiment (rlut, rlutcs, rsdt, rsut, rsutcs).
+	  2.5deg: The same as above, but resampled to 2.5°.
         by-model: Directory created by create_by_model.
     mon: Daily mean CMIP5 files in the abrupt-4xCO2 experiment (tas).
 cmip6
   abrupt-4xCO2
     day: Daily mean CMIP6 files in the abrupt-4xCO2 experiment (rlut, rlutcs, rsdt, rsut, rsutcs).
+	  2.5deg: The same as above, but resampled to 2.5°.
         by-model: Directory created by create_by_model.
     mon: Daily mean CMIP6 files in the abrupt-4xCO2 experiment (tas).
   hist-1950
     day: Daily mean CMIP6 EC-Earth3P files in the hist-1950 experiment (rlut, rlutcs, rsdt, rsut, rsutcs).
+	  2.5deg: The same as above, but resampled to 2.5°.
+        by-model: Directory created by create_by_model.
   historical
     day: Daily mean CMIP6 files in the historical experiment (rlut, rlutcs, rsdt, rsut, rsutcs).
+	  2.5deg: The same as above, but resampled to 2.5°.
         by-model: Directory created by create_by_model.
-      by-model: Directory created by create_by_model.
 ecs
   ecs.csv: ECS, TCR and CLD values for CMIP5 and CMIP6 models.
 era5: Daily mean ERA5 NetCDF files with all variables in each file: tisr, tsr, tsrc, ttr, ttrc.
+  2.5deg: The same as above, but resampled to 2.5°.
 idd
   buoy: IDD buoy NetCDF files.
   synop: IDD synop NetCDF files.
 landmask
   ne_110m_land.nc: Land-sea mask derived from Natural Earth data.
 merra-2: Daily mean MERRA-2 NetCDF files of the M2T1NXRAD product with all variables in each file: LWTUP, LWTUPCLR, SWTDN, SWTNT, SWTNTCLR.
+  2.5deg: The same as above, but resampled to 2.5°.
 models_*: Lists of models available in the historical and abrupt-4xCO experiments.
 tas.tar.xz: Near-surface air temperature (compressed archive).
 tas: Near-surface air temperature (to be extracted from tas.tar.xz).